poorvardh/thingsboard-openshift-RED/README.md

 # Kubernetes resources configuration for ThingsBoard

-Here you can find scripts for deployment on different Kubernetes platforms.
+Here you can find scripts for deployment on Roving Edge Infrastructure.